argoflow/argoflow-aws/README.md

 ---
 ### `external-secrets`

-The external-secrets application is middleman that will create ExternalSecret custom resources in specific namespaces.
+The external-secrets application is a middleman that will create ExternalSecret custom resources in specific namespaces.
 It can be configured in two ways.

-Option 1: Allow the external-secret application wide authority to read and write AWS secrets
+Option 1: Allow the external-secret application broad authority to read and write AWS secrets

 Option 2: Allow the external-secret application to assume roles that have more narrowly defined